 As provided for in s.
 1004.65, F.S., the College of Central Florida is an open-access institution.
 Admission for college credit studies is open to all high school graduates.
 It is essential that each applicant satisfactorily complete each phase of the admission process.
 Most degree programs at CF require an earned high school diploma, a signed affidavit attesting that the student has completed a home education program pursuant to the requirements of s.
 1002.41, F.S. or GED.
+Students who have completed more than 12 credits in a Dual Enrollment program may be admitted in conditional status and pay the required registration, tuition, and fees for enrolled courses prior to receiving their high school diploma.
+Once the diploma is awarded, a final complete high school transcript will be required.
 If CF determines that a student's high school has not met the criteria to award a standard high school diploma or a GED, then the student may be required to obtain a state-issued GED or a high school diploma from an acceptable school prior to being admitted into any program requiring a standard high school diploma.
 Some postsecondary certificate programs do not require a high school diploma.